SALT 501 · Advanced · AI Tooling

 Full reference: CLI reference ↗ · Best practices ↗

 Toolchain installed.
-Now what?

 The next article in this series will cover Saltify's actual practices — custom Copilot instructions for Salt repos, MCP servers we use day-to-day, prompts that work, the CLAUDE.md template we drop into client projects.
 Coming soon.